Endeavour (TV series): Series 4 (2017)

 Series 4 covers summer to autumn 1967.
 Joan Thursday is still away and Morse learns that his sergeant's exam paper went "missing", which meant automatic failure.
-Bright finds out that Morse's exam paper was the only one missing and suggests to him that some of his enemies might be sabotaging his career.
+Bright learns that Morse's exam paper was the only one missing and suggests to him that his enemies might be sabotaging his career.
 After solving another complex murder case, Morse refuses to be affected by failing his sergeant's exam and stays in Oxford.
-He locates Joan in Leamington Spa, in a relationship with a married man.
-She declines Morse's offer to return to Oxford, and he agrees not to tell her father where she is.
+He finds Joan in Leamington Spa, in a relationship with a married man.
+She declines Morse's plea to return to Oxford.
+It is later learned that he agreed not to reveal her whereabouts to her father.

 In the final episode, Morse gets a job offer in London and considers leaving Oxford.
-DI Thursday discovers Morse's note of Joan's address.
-He also pays her a visit and confronts her lover.
-When she is hit and kicked out by her boyfriend, Joan visits Morse.
-He asks her to marry him, which she refuses, and he lends her some money as she does not want to return home.
-Later, Morse gets a phone call to tell him that Joan is in hospital.
-He finds out from a doctor that she has fallen and has had a miscarriage.
-After averting disaster at a nuclear power plant, Thursday is promoted to the rank of chief inspector and Morse is promoted to detective sergeant.
-They are both awarded the George Medal for their actions.
+Thursday discovers Morse's note of Joan's address and pays her a visit.
+Realising that Joan is just being used by this man, Thursday tries to warn him off with words and punches.
+She later arrives unannounced at Morse's home.
+He notices a bruise on her face – clearly from her paramour.
+She says she does not know what to do.
+Morse suddenly proposes marriage.
+She declines, presuming he has offered merely out of pity.
+He sends her away with some cash, only to later receive a telephone call saying Joan is in hospital.
+When he arrives at the hospital, the doctor mistakes him for a husband and tells him she has "fallen down the stairs" and regrets the accident has caused a miscarriage.
+After averting disaster at a nuclear power plant, Thursday is promoted to chief inspector and Morse to detective sergeant.
+They are both secretly awarded the George Medal for their actions.

 Series 5 (2018)

-Series 5 takes place between April and November 1968, various investigations continue during the creation of Thames Valley Constabulary from the city and county police forces.
+Series 5 takes place between April and November 1968.
+Various investigations continue during the creation of Thames Valley Constabulary from the city and county police forces.
 The future of Cowley police station is in question, along with those of some of the key members of the team there.
-Morse, now a DS, is assigned with a new DC, George Fancy, and becomes annoyed with his lack of focus initially.
-Joan is back in town and occasionally bumps into Morse around Oxford.
-DCI Thursday's plans for retirement hang in the balance.
+Morse, now a DS, is assigned with a new DC, George Fancy, and becomes annoyed with his lack of initiative and basic investigative skill.
+Joan has moved back to Oxford and occasionally bumps into Morse around Oxford.
+Thursday's plans for retirement hang in the balance.

-The final episode, with the gang rivalry looming all over town, includes the death of DC George Fancy (who gets hit by bullets that do not match any of those of the crossfire between gangs that occurred where he was found) and the departure of WPC Shirley Trewlove to Scotland Yard, while the rest come to terms with the death and the closure of the Cowley Station.
-The series concludes with Morse asking Joan Thursday if her offer to go for coffee was still open (after he had said no to having coffee with her earlier in the series).
+The final episode, with the gang rivalry looming all over town, includes the death of Fancy (who gets hit by bullets that do not match any of those of the crossfire between gangs that occurred where he was found) and the departure of WPC Shirley Trewlove to Scotland Yard, while the rest come to terms with the death and the closure of the Cowley Station.
+The series concludes with Morse asking Joan Thursday whether her offer to go for coffee is still open (he had said no to having coffee with her earlier in the series).
 In the last scene, they look at one another before Joan responds.